Kevin

 The Two Sides of “What If”: From Anxiety to Action Our brains are masterful storytellers.
 Often, they use the phrase “what if” to help us process the world and evaluate risk.
 It’s a survival mechanism, but left unchecked, it can turn into a runaway train.
 “What if I left the burner on?”
 Suddenly, a small

-A Guide to Resilience and Emotional Freedom Read More »
+Anxiety to Action Read More »

 Written by: Melissa Johnson, BA, MA intern All or nothing thinking is also known as polarized thinking.
 One of the most common ways that it plays out is the unintentional belief that anything short of perfection in ourselves or others equals failure.
 Because at it’s core this type of thinking can’t allow for a person,